 The mosaic files are compiled from the statistically-determined, best-quality DEM strips.
 The largest, most complete (least void) strips are put on top.
 Additional DEM strips are added below until the mosaic tile is complete or data availability is exhausted.
-The mosaic files are at 5 meter post spacing subsampled from the 2 meter strip DEMs.
+The mosaic files are at 2 meter post spacing.
 Note that this is just one way to assemble a mosaic; we expect that users will assemble mosaics that fit their specialized requirements.

 One important difference between the strips and the mosaic is that strips with excessive voiding or quality issues were excluded from the mosaic.
 The DEM strips that were excluded are still available for download as they can still be valuable for change detection or to fill holes in an end-user assembled product.

 - How are ground control points used to improve the data?